znichola/notes42/README.md

 #### strings

-`string a.out` to bump all printable string in a.out
+`$ string a.out` to bump all printable string in a.out

 ### readelf

-`readelf  --symbols a.out` list all named symbols used
+`$ readelf  --symbols a.out` list all named symbols used

 #### objectdump

-`objectdump -t ./a.out` simmilar to readelf
+`$ objectdump -t ./a.out` simmilar to readelf

-`objectdump -s ./a.out` see sections
+`$ objectdump -s ./a.out` see sections

-`objectdump -d ./a.out` disassemble it
+`$ objectdump -d ./a.out` disassemble it

 #### strip

-`strip a.out` removes symbols from binary, makes it a bit smaller and harder to interpret
+`$ strip a.out` removes symbols from binary, makes it a bit smaller and harder to interpret

 #### gcc

-`-g` add debug symbols to binary
+`-g` flag add debug symbols to binary